Fire inspections

 All businesses and building owners are responsible to comply with the National Fire Code (NFC).

-Cochrane’s Quality Management Plan (QMP) dictates how often fire inspections are required for each type of business.
+Cochrane’s Quality Management Plan (QMP) dictates how often fire inspections are required for existing businesses.
 New businesses must contact the fire services office for an initial fire inspection prior to opening.
-Private residences may be inspected by request, or if a fire hazard has been reported.
+The Fire Department reserves the right to inspect your business at any reasonable hour throughout the work day.

 Submit a fire inspection request